 Yoast WP SEO plugin – Because I’m not an SEO person, I can’t say a ton about this plugin.
 What I can say is that it’s made a big jump in my traffic numbers, it’s helped with the traffic numbers on a few of my clients’ sites, and I love that there’s a free version.
 If you’re using WordPress, definitely try it out.
 It’ll help you keep your writing on track for SEO, but it’s also doing a bunch of background stuff (again, the Analytics numbers are good, so it must be working).

 Mailchimp – Mailchimp is a great tool for building an email list.
-They do also offer autoresponder services and now some Facebook ads services, but I still prefer Aweber’s interface when it comes to autoresponders.
-Mailchimp is awesome for your email list, and easily integrates with tons of software.
+They do also offer autoresponder services and integration with Clio and Facebook Ads, but I still prefer ConvertKit’s interface when it comes to autoresponders.
+That said, Mailchimp is awesome for your email list, and easily integrates with tons of software.

-Dropbox – I use Dropbox for everything.
-I have a dedicated backup software (below), but I use Dropbox to store all of my photos, documents, etc. I can access them from my Macbook or phone via the mobile apps, but I can also go and download a file via the browser if I need to use a computer that isn’t mine.
+Dropbox – I use Dropbox to back up pretty much everything.
+I have a dedicated backup software (below), but I use Dropbox to store all of my photos, documents, etc. I can access them from my MacBook or phone via the mobile apps, but I can also go and download a file via the browser if I need to use a computer that isn’t mine.
 This link will also get you 500mb of free space, but plans get cheaper and cheaper every year.